Modern Slavery Statement

 Introduction

-Baoli Forklifts are fully managed and distributed by Linde Material Handling Australia.
-Linde Material Handling Pty Ltd (ACN 000 768 776) ("Company") recognises that modern slavery is a global, systemic issue which directly contradicts our values and the fundamental human rights of all people.
+Linde Material Handling Pty Limited (ACN 000 768 776) (“Company”) recognises that modern slavery is a global, systemic issue which directly contradicts our values and the fundamental human rights of all people.
 Through its policies and actions, and an attitude of continuous improvement, the Company is committed to maintaining and improving its systems and processes to minimise the risks of modern slavery in its operations and supply chain.

 This Modern Slavery Statement is made in accordance with the Modern Slavery Act 2018 (Cth) (“the Act”), and outlines the Company’s process for identifying potential modern slavery risks, and our approach to mitigating and remediating any risks identified.